New Architecture

 • Android: Set newArchEnabled=true in the gradle.properties file.

-• iOS: If your project has a Podfile.properties.json file (it was created by npx create-expo-app or npx expo prebuild), you can enable the New Architecture by setting the newArchEnabled property to "true" in the Podfile.properties.json file.
+• iOS: If your project has a Podfile.properties.json file (which is created by npx create-expo-app or npx expo prebuild), you can enable the New Architecture by setting the newArchEnabled property to "true" in the Podfile.properties.json file.
 Otherwise, refer to the "Enable the New Architecture for Apps" section of the React Native New Architecture working group.

 Troubleshooting